kidino/PHP-DOS-Launch/README.md

 # PHP DOS Launch
-DOS Batch Script for Launching PHP Built-in Browser and Your Project in Chrome
+DOS Batch Script for Launching PHP Built-in Webserver and Your Project in Chrome

 ## The Motivation